Caring, Comprehensive Medical Care For Workers With Hand & Wrist Injuries

 - Use hand protection.
 Hand protection is important for many jobs, and knowing which hand protection best suits your work is important in keeping your hands healthy.
 Whether you’re a welder who needs heavy gloves, a chemist who needs rubber gloves, or an office worker who needs wrist support, hand protection can save you from pain and injury.

 - Use safeguards.
 Making certain that all safeguards are working and in place is vital to using heavy machinery.
 Don’t risk moving a safeguard for convenience or efficiency.

 - Be aware of repetitive movements.
 Regardless of which line of work you are in, it is important to know what motions your work requires become repetitive over time.
-Repetitive movements and motions can lead to chronic hand injuries, like tendonitis.
+Repetitive movements and motions can lead to chronic conditions, like tendonitis.

 - Know your work environment.
 Be familiar with your work area, and know all of the pinch points, hot areas and dangers of completing your tasks.
-Knowing the details of your work area and prevent many hand injuries and accidents.
+Knowing the details of your work area can prevent many hand accidents.

 - Give your hands a break.
-Rest is important for preventing injuries, especially chronic injuries that occur from overuse.
+Rest is an important prevention, especially for chronic problems that occur from overuse.
 Taking breaks is a great way to make sure your hands are in healthy shape when working.

 Our physical therapists at Pain Stop MD can help you learn more about how to prevent hand injuries.